madetech/handbook/company/beliefs_and_values.md

 * We believe that responsibility is taken, not given.
 We believe people need to to use their own initiative and take opportunities when they present themselves.

 * We believe that 'doing' is more valuable than 'talking'.
-We don't have account managers or talkers amongst our ranks and everyone we hire are do'ers.
-We have very few talkers in our ranks.
+We don't have account managers or talkers amongst our ranks and everyone we hire is a do'er.

 * We believe that nearly all organisations can move faster than they do.
 We try to help them to do this.